 Whenever we’re having sweet potatoes for dinner, I always cook extra.
-I plan to eat them for lunch in the coming days and have secret hopes of making this sweet potato bread.
-It’s one of my favorite quick breads of all time.
+I plan to eat them for lunch in the coming days (they’re a delicious salad topping) and I have secret hopes of making this sweet potato bread.
+It’s one of my favorite fast bread recipes of all time.
 It’s so flavorful and moist (not to mention – easy!)!

 The avocado in this recipe is for garnish, but I don’t consider it optional.
 I professed my love of the flavor combination of sweet potato and avocado before, but I really think it completes this meal!